dylanagreen/desipoint/README.md

     - Ex *?time=2019-06-27T06:09:10.104Z*
 - Toggleable automatic telescope tracking
   - By default "telescope" will track the most recent pointing request.
+  - Clicking the "on" or "off" text will invert the tracking state.

 ## Details (Script)
 - desipoint.py script creates timelapse videos of the desipoint website overlay.